whatmakeart/whatmakeart.github.io/content/drawing/ideation-sketches.md

 ### Ideation Sketch Size

 How large should ideation sketches be?
 If done digitally separate your sketches into multiple digital "pages" so that if one page is full screen on a laptop then we would see the same amount of detail if a scanned page of a sketchbook was full-screen on the laptop.

+Make sure to draw your refined sketches large enough.
+The maximum number of refined sketches on a single page (~8.5"x11" sheet) is 2-3 sketches.
+Any more and they are too small.
+If you use digital techniques, the maximum number of refined sketches on a single screen size document is 2-3 sketches.
+Any more and they are too small.

 ### Using Artificial Intelligence